syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Columns.md

 ### Cancel column generation for particular property

-You can cancel the specific column adding to the InternalGrid of SfMultiColumnDropDownControl by handling `AutoGeneratingColumn` event.
+You can cancel the auto generation of specific column by handling `AutoGeneratingColumn` event.

 In the below code, column generation for `OrderID` property is canceled by setting `Cancel` property to `true`.